How priors of initial hyperparameters affect Gaussian process regression models: Experiments

-We consider a simple time series model ARMA(2,1) with autoregressive coefficient $[0.8,-0.45]$ and moving average coefficient $-0.5$, and generate 400 samples $\{y_i, i = 1,2,\ldots,400\}$ with $x_i=i$ and the starting values $y_1 = y_2 = 1$.
-Here we consider extrapolation only as this type of prediction is more meaningful in time series modelling.
+We consider extrapolation only as this type of prediction is more meaningful in time series modelling.
 We select the first 320 data points as the training data and the rest as the test data.
 The GPR models are applied using two composite kernels: local periodic (LP) and spectral mixture (SM) with 4 components, both of which are known as useful kernels for data with complex pattern \cite{wilson2014covariance}.
-For LP kernel, different priors are used for the $period$ parameter while \text{Prior} 1 is used for all the remaining parameters.
+For LP kernel, different priors are used for the $p$ parameter while \text{Prior} 1 is used for all the remaining parameters.
 For SM kernel, as shown in Section 2, three parameters $[w_q,\mu_q,\nu_q]$ are involved.
 However, $w_q$ can be initialised as constants proportional to the standard deviation of the data \cite{wilson2014covariance}.
 Therefore we only focus on the remaining hyperparameters $\mu_q$ and $\nu_q$.
 We denote

 where PS78 is the priors used by Wilson \cite{wilson2014covariance}.

 For comparison of the performance, the prediction is also performed using the true model ARMA(2,1) with the true parameters.
 The experiment is repeated 20 times and the averages and the standard deviations are reported in Tables \ref{tab:addlabel5} and \ref{tab:addlabel6}, respectively.